kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 Each holder of a PMA must—

-\(a\) Amend the document required by §21.305 as necessary to reflect changes in the organization and provide these amendments to the FAA;
+\(a\) Amend the document required by [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.305   Organization.|§21.305]] as necessary to reflect changes in the organization and provide these amendments to the FAA;

 \(b\) Maintain the quality system in compliance with the data and procedures approved for the PMA;

 \(c\) Ensure that each PMA article conforms to its approved design and is in a condition for safe operation;

 \(d\) Mark the PMA article for which an approval has been issued.
-Marking must be in accordance with part 45 of this chapter, including any critical parts;
+Marking must be in accordance with [[Volume 1/C Aircraft/0045 Identification and registration marking.md|part 45 of this chapter]], including any critical parts;

 \(e\) Identify any portion of the PMA article (*e.g.,* sub-assemblies, component parts, or replacement articles) that leave the manufacturer's facility as FAA approved with the manufacturer's part number and name, trademark, symbol, or other FAA approved manufacturer's identification;